Robert Towns: Queensland

 Many attempts had been made to grow cotton in Australia before this time, but Towns was the first to do so on a large scale.
 Realising that a port was needed on the Queensland coast north of Bowen, Towns arranged for explorations to be made from his stations, a suitable site was found at Cleveland Bay, and in October 1865 it was gazetted as a port of entry and named Townsville.
 Towns organised the first importation of South Sea Islander labour to that port in 1866.
 They came aboard Blue Bell under Captain Edwards.
-Apart from a small amount of Melanesian labour imported for the beche-de-mer trade around Bowen, Towns was the major exploiter of blackbirded workers in Queensland prior to 1867.
-He was also well known for paying his Kanaka labourers in trinkets instead of cash at the end of their three-year working terms.
+Apart from a small amount of Melanesian labour imported for the beche-de-mer trade around Bowen, Towns was instrumental in bringing Polynesian labour to Queensland.
+Towns paid many workers "in goods" amounting to 10 shillings per month.
+One of his agents claimed that the labourers were "savages who did not know the use of money" and therefore did not deserve cash wages.
 This was despite the Polynesian Labourers Act of 1868 stipulating the workers should have been paid in coin.
-Towns' agent claimed that the labourers were "savages who did not know the use of money" and therefore did not deserve cash wages.

 Towns appears to have been involved in the first attempts to cultivate coffee in Australia.
 The story goes that Towns was privy to a plan by the government to grant title to land under cultivation.
 He procured a boat load of coffee beans, arranged for them to be planted on a substantial tract of land in the Townsville area and applied for the title to the land.
 The coffee crop failed because the beans had been roasted before Towns acquired them.
 However, this detail did not prevent Towns from succeeding in his efforts to acquire the land.